Legends of Runeterra: Demacia Region Guide

 So overall, you’ll look to dominate the mid-game with Shyvana to set up for a late game lead by Aurelion Sol.

 Demacia Updates for the Rising Tides Expansion

-The first Legends of Runeterra expansion, the Rising Tides, brings ten new cards including one champion, Quinn.
+The first Legends of Runeterra expansion, the Rising Tides, brought ten new cards including one champion, Quinn.

 We’ve written a separate article on our Master player’s first impressions on Quinn so be sure to check that out to learn more about her.

-The newest thing about Demacia is the Scout mechanic which allows units that have the keyword to have a separate attack round before your usual attack round.
+The Scout mechanic allows units that have the keyword to have a separate attack round before your usual attack round.